warthog618/go-gpiocdev/README.md

 On Raspberry Pi, the tests are intended to be run on a board with J8 pins 11 and 12 floating and with pins 15 and 16 tied together, possibly using a jumper across the header.

-The tests set J8 pins 11, 12 and 16 to outputs so **DO NOT** run them on hardware where any of those pins is being externally driven.
+:warning: The tests set J8 pins 11, 12 and 16 to outputs so **DO NOT** run them on hardware where any of those pins is being externally driven.

 The Raspberry Pi platform is selected by specifying the platform parameter on